lwu-west/globenewswire-news-wordpress-plugin/readme.txt

 	* Specify News Release Body Content
 	The following options specify the desired format for the news release body content.
-In all cases, the content is contained in the JSON ìdescriptionî attribute.
+In all cases, the content is contained in the JSON ‚Äúdescription‚Äù attribute.

 	Content Type and Description

 	/Content/Brief
-	First paragraph (ì<p>î tag) of news release.
-If first element is not a <p> tag, then first 500 characters of body followed by ìÖî.
+	First paragraph (‚Äú<p>‚Äù tag) of news release.
+If first element is not a <p> tag, then first 500 characters of body followed by ‚Äú‚Ä¶‚Äù.

 	/Content/BriefPlain
 	Same as Brief, but will not have any HTML mark-up.
 This is the default.